-Learn from faculty who are known around the world for their academic and research achievements.
-And for their open doors.
+Learn from faculty who are known around the world for their academic achievements, their innovative research — and their open doors.
 With average class sizes of about 40, your professors will know your name and be invested in you, your success and your future.

 Intentionally Small.
 Verifiably Great.